JannikRosendahl/bachelor_thesis_models/README.md

 ### Documentation for important files referenced in thesis.

 Every notebook documents one experiment.
 Its artifacts (model, logs, plots) are stored in `./saves/$experiment_name`.
 The root directory contains the base versions of the experiments.
 Variants of the experiments are stored in subdirectories.
+For some models, the `model.keras` file is too large to be uploaded to Github.
+Those models have been split into multiple files using `split -b 90M model.keras model_part_` and can be rebuild using `cat model_part_* > model.keras`.

 | File  | Description |